Legal operations (or “legal ops”) is becoming a more common and mature position within in-house legal departments.

 Not always.
 Many legal operations professionals are attorneys, but many also have business backgrounds (such as MBAs) and others have project management experience.
 In fact in another recent Altman Weil survey of Chief Legal Officers, less than 25% of them said that their legal operations director held a law degree.

+Looking for legal operations resources?
 As noted, the CLOC website is a great legal operations resource and the Association of Corporate Counsel also has a legal operations section with legal ops resources for its members.
 Another great legal operations resource is Simple Legal’s Resource Page.

-Need help with your legal operations?
+Looking to optimize your legal operations?
 Let us know.
 We are a legal technology and services company helping clients tackle legal operations, legal processes and electronic document review.
 Learn more about how we help legal teams get their work done.